 01 of 08

-Known locally as the tiare Tahiti, these small, white, seven-petal blossoms are everywhere and have become the de facto symbol of Tahiti.
-They have a subtle but sublime fragrance and are most often worm behind the ear or in a flower crown or lei.
+Known locally as the "Tiare Tahiti," these small, white, seven-petal gardenia blossoms are everywhere.
+This de facto symbol of Tahiti has a subtle, but sublime, fragrance.
+You will often see Tahitian gardenias worn behind the ear or adorning a flower crown or lei.

 02 of 08